IBM 3800

 The IBM 3800 is a discontinued laser printer designed and manufactured by IBM.
-It was the first commercially available laser printer.
-It was a continuous-form printer, meaning that it printed onto a continuous long sheet of paper.
+It was the first commercially available laser printer (see below for detail).
+It was a continuous-form printer, meaning that it printed onto a continuous sheet of either fan-fold or roll sheet paper.

 The 3800 was initially positioned as a line printer replacement with additional features.
 Besides the much greater speed, enhancements over the line printer included: